 So if you, or your child, partner or friend has recently received a diagnosis take heart! they have just joined an exclusive tribe of wonderfulness.
 We are amazing people! and I hope that we can encourage people who have either condition.
 Differently-abled can be a fantastic thing!

-As you know I am a Dyslexic blogger and author, speaker and creativity coach – which is why all my books are formatted to be accessible to those with Dyslexia and literacy issues with a larger than average more regular shaped font, wider spacing between lines, shorter paragraphs, and bold titles to show where new stories start.
+As you know I am a Dyslexic blogger and author, speaker and writing mentor – which is why all my books are formatted to be accessible to those with Dyslexia and literacy issues with a larger than average more regular shaped font, wider spacing between lines, shorter paragraphs, and bold titles to show where new stories start.

-But this blog is all about Ashley and her son Adam, told by Ashley their story starts in the 1970’s…
+But this article is all about Ashley and her son Adam, told by Ashley their story starts in the 1970’s…

 “When my son first started school nearly fifty years ago he struggled to learn to read.
 Each year he got further behind his peers.
 I can’t remember when I first heard the term Dyslexia but by the time my son reached age eight or nine it was clear to me that he definitely had a problem with reading and I decided to find out more.